Resistors in Parallel

 Where n = 1,2,3,4,..........

-1. There are same voltages across each resistor in parallel ckt.
+1. There are the same voltages across each resistor in parallel ckt.

 VT = V1 = V2 = V3

-2. In each resistor the flow of current depends on the value of the resistor is high so small amount of current in that resistor as compare to that resistor whose value is less.
+2. In each resistor the flow of current depends on the value of the resistor is so small amount of current in that resistor as compared to that resistor whose value is less.

 3. The total current is equal to the sum of that current which flows in each resistor.